 - 1. Select Clusters > cluster_name > service_name or open the page for a role. - 2.
-Click the Configuration tab. - Select Scope > role_name or service_name (Service-Wide). - 4.
+Click the Configuration tab. - 3.
+Select Scope > role_name or service_name (Service-Wide). - 4.
 Click the Monitoring category. - 5.
 Check the Enable Health Alerts for this Role or Enable Service Level Health Alerts checkbox, depending on whether you are configuring a role or a service. - 6.
 Click Save Changes to commit the changes. - 7.
 Return to the Home page by clicking the Cloudera Manager logo. - 8.
-Click the icon next to any stale services to invoke the cluster restart wizard.
+Click ψ to invoke the cluster restart wizard.